 Extra tip: If you do manage to gather the business cards and details from each member of the panel, it's always a nice touch to send a thank you note, thanking each of them for their time.

-Just like the above interview styles, a Skype interview is your chance to shine, it's your opportunity to show off your skills, experience, and why you are suitable for the company and that particular position to the recruiter or hiring managers.
+Just like the above interview styles, a Zoom/Skype interview is your chance to shine.
+It's your opportunity to show off your skills, experience, and why you are suitable for the company and that particular position to the recruiter or hiring managers.
 Follow our 6 top tips to help you prepare for your next Skype interview...

 In this tech-savvy generation, we have access to technology pretty much everywhere we go.
-In public libraries, internet cafes on a range of devices; laptops, tablets, desktop etc. Although some phones are higher quality cameras, they are not as stable and reliable as some laptops and desktops.
+In public libraries or internet cafés, on a range of devices; laptops, tablets, desktops, etc. Although some phones have higher quality cameras, they are not as stable and reliable as some laptops and desktops.
 Using a desktop/laptop also enables you to freely express yourself during the interview.
 You don't need to worry about holding the phone or about incoming phone calls and other interruptions.
 All in all, using a laptop or desktop is a lot easier and convenient for both you and the recruiter.
 We also recommend having a backup just in case your device decides to let you down before the interview or even during!
 If by chance, your laptop breaks or the signal disconnects, use your phone to call them to inform them and rearrange for another time.

 Ensure that you choose a quiet, well-lit place with minimal distractions.
-As it ́s an interview, all the attention needs to be on you, this is your time to shine!
-Any interruptions may cost you your dream job and make you come across extremely unprofessional.
-Obviously, Skype interviews are not as convenient as a face-to-face interview so it's important to make the most out of the situation.
-We strongly advise you to avoid loud public spaces, believe it or not, we've experienced beach skype interviews, noisy car parks and so on.
-It´s also extremely important to make sure that the area you are skyping from is clean and tidy!
+As it's an interview, all the attention needs to be on you - this is your time to shine!
+Any interruptions may cost you your dream job and make you come across as extremely unprofessional.
+Obviously, Skype interviews are not as convenient as a face-to-face interview, so it's important to make the most out of the situation.
+We strongly advise you to avoid loud public spaces - believe it or not, we've experienced beach Skype interviews, noisy car parks, and so on.
+It's also extremely important to make sure that the area you are skyping from is clean and tidy!

-Just like a normal interview, it's important to portray yourself in a professional light.
-We don't expect you to wear a full suit or a shirt and tie, but we do recommend wearing respectful, smart clothing, high-neck top, clothes well ironed, generally following the ́smart-casual ́ dress code.
-Just make sure that you are well presented in order to highlight your professionalism.
-Dress appropriately from head to toe, you never know what may happen during your skype interview and imagine if you need to stand up to grab something, only to reveal your bright orange pyjama bottoms - how embarrassing!
-The same goes for accessories, ditch the sunglasses, the big summer hats and remember, this is just as serious as a face-to-face interview!
+Just like a normal interview, it is important to portray yourself in a professional light.
+We don't expect you to wear a full suit or a shirt and tie, but we do recommend wearing respectful, smart clothing; a high-neck top, clothes that are nicely ironed - generally following the 'smart-casual' dress code.
+Just make sure that you are well-presented in order to highlight your professionalism.
+Dress appropriately from head to toe, you never know what may happen during your skype interview.
+Imagine if you need to stand up to grab something, only to reveal your bright orange pyjama bottoms - how embarrassing!
+The same goes for accessories - ditch the sunglasses, the big summer hats, and remember: this is just as serious as a face-to-face interview!

 Just like a physical interview, you should come prepared.
-Complete your research on the company beforehand, practice your questions, review the job description and just get yourself focused!
-Make sure you have a notepad next to you to take notes and even take advantage of the ́virtual ́ environment by preparing sticky notes with notes on the company and the role - lucky for you, they won't see these!
-We can't express enough how important it is to ask questions at the end so make sure you are ready to ask these too.
-Always thank the hiring manager for their time and make sure you have exited the interview before you start discussing your interview with a friend or family member!
+Complete your research on the company beforehand, practice your questions, review the job description, and just get yourself focused!
+Make sure you have a notepad next to you to take notes and even take advantage of the 'virtual' environment by preparing sticky notes with notes on the company and the role - lucky for you, they won't see these!
+We can't stress enough how important it is to ask questions at the end, so make sure you have some prepared, too.
+Always thank the hiring manager for their time and make sure you have exited the interview before you start discussing your interview with a friend or a family member!

-Skype interviews are just as important as any style of interview and sometimes they can determine some of your most life-changing decisions; relocations, career changes etc. It is so important that you take them seriously and respect the hiring manager's time and effort also.
+Skype interviews are just as important as any style of interview and sometimes they can determine some of your most life-changing decisions; relocations, career changes, etc. It is extremely important that you take them seriously and respect the hiring manager's time and effort.
 Remember, first impressions count, a bad interview can cost you your dream job - so make the extra effort to ensure that your interview runs smoothly!